Kakemixen/CrossLFS-nix/README.md

 This repo is my attempt at CLFS using nix as a build system.
 It is mainly for educational purposes, but the end goal is a usable system along with a somewhat ergonomic environment for further development.
-This may or may not be of interest

 This README talks about the different parts of the project, focusing on pitfalls I fell into.
 It also contains notes for myself, as long as the project is unfinished